 - Prevent leakage and repair any leaks as soon as possible

 - Arrange proper refrigerant recovery by certified personnel during servicing and disposal

-- Carry out leak checks to the schedule shown below
+- Carry out leak checks to the appropriate schedule

-- Ensure that only certified competent personnel carry out leakage checks
+- Ensure that only certified personnel carry out leakage checks

-The leak checks must be carried out according to the procedure laid down by the Commission in October 2007.
+F-gas leak checks must be carried out according to the procedure set out by the Commission.
 The schedule for leak checks varies depending on the amount of refrigerant in the system, as follows:

 - At least once every six months for applications with 30kg or more of F-gases